 Colin undertakes work on behalf of claimants who are backed by their trade union or staff association, insurance-backed claims and privately paying individuals.
 Colin accepts instructions via direct access.

-MC v LB of Kensington & Chelsea
+MC v LB of Kensington and Chelsea

 Acting for the claimant in an unfair dismissal and indirect sex discrimination claim arising from a ‘sham’ redundancy.